zafar-saleem/tyl/README.md

 <h2>Usage</h2>

 1. Clone this repository.
-2. Run npm install command to install all Grunt dependencies.
+2. Run npm install command to download and install all Grunt dependencies.
-3. Run bower install to install all project dependencies such as jQuery.
+3. Run bower install to download all project dependencies such as jQuery.

-Once you complete making your application then run following command to build your application for production.
+Once application is completed then run following command to build your application for production.
 1. Grunt

 The built version will be in new directory called /dist in parent directory.